 The second component to this Pathology class consists of lectures on specific conditions and their common symptoms, with a hands on practice on how to treat those conditions.

 In this course students will explore new techniques, approaches and philosophies that are part of the rich profession of Massage Therapy.
-Some of the techniques that this course will offer are; Science of Stones, Reflexology, Cranial Sacral, Myofascial, Hydrotherapy, Pregnancy, chair, Sports, Spa Treatments, Eastern philosophies and techniques, Deep Tissue, and Lomi Lomi.
+Some of the techniques that this course will offer are; Science of Stones, Reflexology, Cranial Sacral, Myofascial, Hydrotherapy, Pregnancy, Chair Massage, Sports, Spa Treatments, Eastern philosophies and techniques, Deep Tissue, Lomi Lomi and Ayurveda.

-In BUS1 students learn the basic operations of the Massage Skills Lab including, opening and closing the public clinic, calling and confirming clients, answering phones, booking appointments, laundry and treatment room setup.
+In BUS1 students learn the basic operations of the Massage Skills Lab including, opening and closing the public clinic, calling and confirming clients, booking software, answering phones, booking appointments, laundry and treatment room setup.

 In the BUS2 course students learn the fundamentals of the business practices required to become successful massage therapists.
 They will be challenged in clarifying their personal and professional goals as well as exploring their career options.
 Developing and practicing client centered customer service skills will enhance the students’ skills in client retention.
 Students will learn financial management strategies through discussion on taxes, insurance, record keeping, and marketing that will help them achieve a successful career in massage therapy.